The Chart for The Southern Company (SO) Is Flashing Mixed Signals

-The Southern Company (NYSE:SO) went down by -1.11% from its latest closing price compared to the recent 1-year high of $71.10.
-The company’s stock price has collected -1.43% of loss in the last five trading sessions.
-MarketWatch.com reported on 09/19/20 that It’s time for income-seeking investors to take a fresh look at these 28 utility stocks
+The Southern Company (NYSE:SO) went down by -0.02% from its latest closing price compared to the recent 1-year high of $71.10.
+The company’s stock price has collected 1.09% of gains in the last five trading sessions.
+Press Release reported 11 hours ago that Save money and energy during fluctuating fall temperatures

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.